Columbus IDea Foundry

 As a vocational school, there were ample opportunities to integrate community and classroom.
 For example, culinary students at CDHS operate a café that is open to the public, and cosmetology students operate a salon.
 Proximity to downtown colleges, universities, and businesses create opportunities for real-world endeavors, as well as internship and job prospects.

-Westerville’s Early Learning Center (ELC) serves both traditional students and those with special needs.
-Familiarity is important to all students, so TRIAD incorporated popular cartoon characters into “Westervillage,” an interactive exploration area that mimics Uptown Westerville.
+Westerville’s Early Learning Center (ELC) serves both special needs students and typically developing peer students.
+Inspiration is important to all students, so TRIAD incorporated popular characters from educational programming into “Westervillage,” an interactive exploration area that mimics Uptown Westerville.
 Particular attention was paid to color and texture, as both are shown to engage students.

 The building also houses the district’s administrative offices, bringing together departments that had been spread throughout multiple buildings.
-The absent barriers brought a sense of community to district staff who previously may not have interacted.
+The removal of barriers brought a sense of community to district staff who previously may not have interacted.
+They also now interact with the pre-school students providing things like bus duty, and more importantly, slide duty!

 Academic Enrichment Center